Having

 How to mobilise foundations and corporate philanthropists to fund AIDS

-Dr Victor Ortega, Senior Consultant, Senate Committee on Health and Demography, Republic of the Philippines
+Dr Victor Ortega, Senior Consultant, Senate Committee on Health and Demography, Republic

 Lobbying from within the system